perronemirko/nestjsMicroservices/README.md

-This is the TCP/REDIS <B>server side</B> microservices from Brian Johnson tutorial on youtube.
+This is the TCP/REDIS/gRPC <B>server side microservices</B> from Brian Johnson tutorial on youtube.
 I would like to thanks Him for its tutorial on microservices.

+From git commit 2ca392e5c71f3d9080e58593eb746adc0a1fe590 on it will be implemented gRPC instead of TCP/REDIS

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>